Traumatic Brain Injury (TBI)

 To show the juxtaposition, if someone hits their shin on a table, there will be immediate pain and swelling.
 In the following hours and days, a bruise will appear, and the pain will begin to dissipate.
 When the brain is injured, the same process of swelling occurs, but, different from the shin, bruising of the brain following the trauma will bring new symptoms and can change the course of treatment.

 Can TBIs Be Prevented?

 Yes, many TBIs are preventable.
 By wearing helmets when riding on small vehicles, bikes, and scooters, during sports, and while performing dangerous activities, ensuring all rules and laws are followed while driving or operating vehicles and having situational awareness, TBIs can be avoided.
 While there is room for chance, the potential for falling victim to TBI is greatly reduced.
 Following relevant rules, and laws, and wearing protective equipment also reduces the potential for comparative fault findings by a jury at trial if still injured following an accident.
 For further information about comparative fault related to the law, please read our article on comparative fault versus contributory negligence.

 Contact Simon Law Firm For Legal Options

-If you or a loved one have experienced a traumatic brain injury due to someone’s negligence, contact the personal injury attorneys at The Simon Law Firm, P.C. today for a free, confidential consultation.
+If you or a loved one have experienced a traumatic brain injury due to someone’s negligence, contact the St. Louis injury case attorneys at The Simon Law Firm, P.C. today for a free, confidential consultation.
 Our experienced team of lawyers is ready to hear your story and work on your side in your journey for justice.